-If you need to open your GMD-1 to install a crew or a decoder, things should be pretty straightforward.
-To get inside your GMD-1, you will need to follow these steps:
+If you need to open your C30-7 to install a crew or a decoder, things should be pretty straightforward.
+To get inside your C30-7, you will need to follow these steps:

-- We recommend that you only attempt opening up your locomotive in a zero-gravity environment.
-That way, if a part does break off, it will just be suspended there, right where you broke it, ready for you to reinstall it.
-If you don't have a zero-gravity chamber, then we suggest not installing shag carpet in your workspace.
-Yes, it looks great and yes it feels great on bare feet, but Rapido employees have experience in understanding that whatever detail bits fall into shag carpet are gone forever.
-No questions, it's not coming back.
-The only way to find it is to walk barefoot and hope that it impales your foot in the most painful way possible.
-And if you decide to use this method to find the missing parts, you're not covered by our health plan. - To that end, please make every effort to ensure nothing flies away.
-We normally suggest you work in a room with everything white walls, floor, ceiling, workbench, tools, clothes everything.
-But doing so would be very boring (albeit practical) so that's likely not the case, is it?
-Instead, wear a shop apron but attach the bottom of it to the underside of your workbench.
-That way, at least some parts will be saved from hitting the floor. - To remove the shell, you have to remove the screws from the coupler boxes and pull them out of the pilots.
-Then just carefully pull the body shell and walkway assembly off the chassis.
+- To remove the shell, you first have to remove the screws from the coupler boxes and pull them out of the pilots.
+Then you have to remove the pairs of screws up under the frame just forward and aft of the air tanks mounted on either end of the fuel tank.
+At this point, just carefully pull the body shell and walkway assembly off the chassis.
 If you are working in a zero-gravity environment, then the chassis will slowly drift away from the shell.
-On the other hand, if you are not in a zero-gravity environment, remember - gravity sucks.
-If you hold your loco upright the chassis will now plummet to the nearest solid object.
-You may want to do this carefully over a workbench with some foam underneath.

-- If you wish to install a crew inside your GMD-1, you have to remove the cab from the shell.
-Remove the short hood and long hood handrails from the cab sides.
-The cab itself is secured to the hood by four clips two on each side.
-Using your forefingers and thumbs, grasp the front and rear cab walls.
-Pull outward to cause the clips to release while pulling up at the same time.
+On the other hand, if you are not in a zero-gravity environment, remember gravity sucks.
+If you hold your loco upright by the body, the chassis will now plummet to the nearest solid object.
+You may want to do this carefully over a workbench with some foam underneath - If you wish to install a crew inside your C30-7, you have to remove the cab from the body.
+NOTE: You must remove the glued-on handbrake wheel on the side of the nose to lift the cab clear.
+Next, remove the handrail ends from the cab sides.
+The cab is held in place to the walkway by four clips, one under each cab end wall (one is offset foreward).
+With a small flat screwdriver, gently push each of the four cab clips towards the centerline of the cab to unlatch them.
 With a little manipulation, the cab should come free and lift straight up.
-After the cab is separated, the cab floor can be removed from the cab using a small flat screwdriver to gently pry the clips on the floor to release from the latches molded into the cab sides.
+After the cab is separated, the cab floor can be removed from the cab using a small flat screwdriver.
+Patience will be key here as the clips are also the clear window material.
+Don't jam a tool in there too hard or you might scratch the glass (it will not buff out).
 Install your crew figures and install in reverse order. - If you wish to change out the decoder, then just follow the previous steps about removing the shell.
 It will expose all the wonders that lie within.

 At this point you should have the entire shell off the frame, as long as you followed our super simple instructions.
 We don't know how to put it back together, so from here you're on your own.
 Just read the instructions backwards and you should be OK.
-If you find a cryptic message while reading backwards, !tlup? ruo ton z'ti.
+If you find a cryptic message while reading backwards, !tlup? ruo ton & ti.